 If you thought good posture was limited to holding yourself upright while standing or finding the correct way to sit at your desk at work, think again!
 Sleeping in an odd position can leave you with back pain that hampers your daily life.
 Luckily for you, if you haven’t faced a problem yet, you are likely doing okay with your sleep posture.
 But if you do have the makings of a spine problem or backache every now and again, it won’t hurt to check what position is best for your back when you catch some shut-eye.

 Sleep is meant to help relax you.
 Not finding the right position or environment to sleep in can really mess with your spine and neck, leaving you in terrible pain.
 If you’d rather not join the 31 million Americans who complain of lower back pain, it may be time to pay attention to how you are sleeping.
 The majority of the back problems people face have mechanical origins and aren’t linked to illnesses like inflammatory arthritis.
-Considering you could spend as much as a third of your day sleeping, there’s potential for doing more to care for your spine when you lie down.1
+Considering you could spend as much as a

 1. Say No To The Fetal Position And Sleeping On Your Tummy

 The fetal position and sleeping on your stomach both have the potential to cause joint or back pain because your spine isn’t neutral.
 This puts unnecessary pressure on the spine, muscles, hips, and joints.2

 If you are among the minority (8 percent) that sleep on your back, consider yourself lucky!
 That’s because this is the optimal position for your spine, keeping the spine, neck, and head resting in a neutral position.
 So there’s no additional pressure on these parts – great news for anyone hoping to avoid pain.3

 3. Pick A Side If You Can’t Lie On The Back